metaflow-ai/blog/tf-shape/Readme.md

 # Tensor shapes in TensorFlow and dynamic batch size

-If you don't want to struggle hours debugging your shapes in TensorFlow, here is a simple HowTo to understand the concept
+Here is a simple HowTo to understand the concept of shapes in TensorFlow and hopefully avoid losing hours of debugging them

+### What is a tensor?
+Very briefly:
-Very briefly, a Tensor is an array of n-dimension containing the same type (int32, bool, etc.)
+- A Tensor is an array of n-dimension containing the same type (int32, bool, etc.)
-Any tensor in general can be describe with what we call a shape:
+- Any tensor in general can be described with what we call a shape

-It is a list (or tuple) of numbers describing the size of the array in each dimension, for exemple:
+A shape is a list (or tuple) of numbers describing the size of the array in each dimension, for exemple:
 - For a tensor of n dimensions: [D_0, D_1, ..., D_n-1]
 - For a tensor of size W x H (usually called a matrix): [W, H]
 - For a tensor of size W (usually called a vector): [W,]
 - For a simple scalar: [] or [1,] (those are equivalent)

-*Note on the vector: in tensorflow it is impossible to determine if a vector is a row or column vector by looking at the shape, and in fact it doesn't matter*
+*Note on the vector: in TensorFLow it is impossible to determine if a vector is a row or column vector by looking at the shape, and in fact it doesn't matter*

-Now, here is the the most important piece of this article: Tensor in TensorFlow has **2** shapes:
+Now, here is the the most important piece of this article: **Tensor in TensorFlow has 2 shapes!**
 - The static shape
 - The dynamic shape

 ### The static shape
-The static shape is the shape inferred by TensorFlow when you define your computational graph
+The static shape is the shape inferred by TensorFlow when you define your computational graph.

-TensorFlow will do its best to guess the shape of your different but it won't always be able to do it.
+TensorFlow will do its best to guess the shape of your different tensors but it won't always be able to do it.
-Especially if you have a placeholder with a non-defined dimension size.
-Like when you want to use a dynamic batch size
+Especially if you have a placeholder with a non-defined dimension size (like when you want to use a dynamic batch size).

-To use this shape (Accessing or changing), you will use the different functions which are attached to the tensor:
+To use the static shape (Accessing/changing) in your code, you will use the different functions which are **attached to the Tensor itself and have an underscore**:
 ```python
 my_tensor = tf.constant(0, shape=[6,2])
 my_static_shape = my_tensor.get_shape() # TensorShape([Dimension(6), Dimension(2)])